opendocsg/opendoc-supreme-court-judgements/2018_SGHC_277/report.md

 \[emphasis added\]

 71     Undoubtedly, if the Fabrication Contract had been terminated on 3 April 2016, this would have been stated in Kori’s letter of 18 November 2016.
 When questioned as to why there was no reference to the termination of the Fabrication Contract in the said letter, Mr Hooi avoided the question by saying that it was unnecessary for such a reference to be made.
-The relevant part of the proceedings is as follows:[\[note: 17\]](#Ftn_17)
+The relevant part of the proceedings is as follows:[^17]

 Q:Now very interesting.
 Can you tell me why in this letter, it does not state that the contract had been terminated on the 31st March 2016?